gamemanual0/gm0/source/docs/being-a-team/outreach-basics.rst

 Keep a list of the programs your team has created or contributed to.
 Ensure you take photos at every event with team members.
 Keep track of your **Reach** (tangible interaction or observation of your team), **Engagement** (how many people interacted with your team/you interacted with, e.g. by attending events), **Impact** (how many people are directly impacted by your outreach events), and **Conversion** (how many people get involved with your program.)

 If looking to include these statistics in your judged presentation or portfolio, ensure you adhere to the “Awards Definitions" located in the appendix of |gm1| that outline terms relating to outreach.
-These terms are: *Started, Mentored, Assisted, Provided Published Resources, Ran, Hosted, Reached, and Advocated.*
+These terms are: *Started*, *Mentored*, *Assisted*, *Provided Published Resources*, *Ran*, *Hosted*, *Reached*, and *Advocated*.